NCI-CGR/TriosCompass_v2/README.md

 ### [Development and benchmark on the 8 trios from the Chernobyl data set](https://github.com/NCI-CGR/TriosCompass_v2/tree/8trios)

 We selected 8 trios from the 340 Chernobyl samples, which had been published in Yeager et al; Science 2021.
-This small data set has been used to develop new features and benchmarked with the original DNM predictes which has been manually curated.
+This small data set has been used to develop new features and benchmarked with the original DNM predicts which has been manually curated.

 ---